 If we receive a 5XX (server error) response from the receiving end, or can't establish a connection, or can't resolve the host name, it is considered a transient issue and retry logic is applied.
 First the event is rescheduled for delivery 50 seconds in the future.
 If it continues to 500, PagerDuty will back off by a multiple of 1.25^N for 7 more tries (8 retries total).
 This takes about 20 minutes.

-After these retries are exhausted or the maximum number of dropped webhook events is reached, the endpoint will be disabled for 30 minutes.
+After retries are exhausted or the maximum number of dropped webhook events is reached, the endpoint will be disabled for 30 minutes.
 PagerDuty will continue to accumulate events for the endpoint while it is disabled.
 Events will be scheduled for after the disable has expired.
 If the retries continue to fail, the endpoint will be disabled for exponentially longer periods of time (again, 1.25^N), up to 6 retries total (about 7.5 hours).

 If PagerDuty still can't deliver a webhook event at that point, it will blacklist the endpoint and show that the webhook is disabled in the web app.
 Queued events will be discarded until a user manually unblocks it in the web UI.